 Your morning city tour with Francis Engelmann will include the four different types of buildings categorized by UNESCO.
 The first one is the traditional Lao house which is made from tropical hardwood or bamboo and built on stilts.
 The second is a half wood and half cement house built after the arrival of the French.
 The third is the traditional French colonial building that are similar to those found in Vietnam and Cambodia.
 The last form of architecture you will see is the old Chinese shop houses that were built to be used for both commercial and residential purposes.

 Enjoy a selection of local favourites at one of the best Lao restaurants in town, Tamarind (Note: closed on Sundays).

 Upon reaching Kuang Si Waterfall, relax and enjoy the beautiful natural surroundings.
 The jungle and dense woods surrounding the falls is perfect for exploring on foot.
-For the adventurous, it is possible to walk to the top of the falls via a steep track where stunning views at the top.
+For the adventurous, it is possible to walk to the top of the falls via a steep track where stunning views await you at the top.

 These waterfalls cascade down a multilevel limestone formation creating a series of turquoise blue pools perfect for swimming in on a hot day (Note: when bathing please be respectful, wear a sarong and be careful not to show too much skin).